Carbon tax: Europe

-United Kingdom

-The United Kingdom currently does not have a carbon tax.
-Instead, various fuel taxes and energy taxes have been implemented over the years, such as the fuel duty escalator (1993) and the Climate Change Levy (2001).
-The UK was also a member of the European Union Emission Trading Scheme until it left the EU.
-It has since implemented its own carbon trading scheme.
+Americas

 Costa Rica

 In 1997, Costa Rica imposed a 3.5 percent carbon tax on hydrocarbon fuels.
 A portion of the proceeds go to the "Payment for Environmental Services" (PSA) program which gives incentives to property owners to practice sustainable development and forest conservation.
 Approximately 11% of Costa Rica's national territory is protected by the plan.
 The program now pays out roughly $15 million a year to around 8,000 property owners.

 Canada

 In the 2008 Canadian federal election, a carbon tax proposed by Liberal Party leader Stéphane Dion, known as the Green Shift, became a central issue.
 It would have been revenue-neutral, balancing increased taxation on carbon with rebates.
 However, it proved to be unpopular and contributed to the Liberal Party's defeat, earning the lowest vote share since Confederation.
 The Conservative party won the election by promising to "develop and implement a North American-wide cap-and-trade system for greenhouse gases and air pollution, with implementation to occur between 2012 and 2015".

-In 2018, Canada enacted a revenue-neutral carbon levy starting in 2019, fulfilling Prime Minister Justin Trudeau's campaign pledge.
-The Greenhouse Gas Pollution Pricing Act applies only to provinces without provincial adequate carbon pricing.

-As of September 2020, seven of thirteen Canadian provinces and territories use the federal carbon tax while three have developed their own carbon tax programs.